How to Set Up a Membership Site Using WooCommerce Memberships

 Customize what your members see in the member area once they log in to their account.

-• List all posts, pages, and custom post types your members have access to now, or will have access to in the future
+- List all posts, pages, and custom post types your members have access to now.
+Or those they will have access to in the future.

-• Show which products your members can view or purchase now, or will be able to view or purchase in the future
+- Show which products your members can view or purchase now.
+Or those they will be able to view or purchase later.

 Create Email Content

-One great feature WooCommerce Memberships has is the ability to send out emails to members to inform them when their memberships are about to expire and how to renew them.
+One great feature WooCommerce Memberships has is the ability to send out emails to members.
+These emails inform them when their memberships are about to expire and how to renew them.

 If you do not want to use the default email content, you can customize up to three emails:

-• Membership Ending Soon.
-Sent 1 to 60 days prior to a membership end date, this email reminds members of an upcoming expiration and asks for a renewal.
+- Membership Ending Soon.
+Sent 1 to 60 days prior to a membership end date, this email reminds members of the upcoming expiration.
+It also asks for a renewal.

 And that’s that.
 After this, your membership plan is live and ready to go.
 Once a site visitor purchases a membership and payment clears, they will have access to members-only content and products.